-- any unintentional hydrogen release that ignites, or is sufficient to sustain a flame if ignited, and does not fit the definition for an incident - any hydrogen release which accumulates above 25% of the lower flammability limits within an enclosed space and does not fit the definition of an incident
+- Any unintentional hydrogen release that ignites, or is sufficient to sustain a flame if ignited, and does not fit the definition for an incident - Any hydrogen release that accumulates above 25% of the lower flammability limits within an enclosed space and does not fit the definition of an incident

 Background Information: The investigation of an incident should be initiated as promptly as possible.
-An event investigation team should consist of at least one member who is independent from the team, at least one person knowledgeable in the process chemistry and actual operation of the equipment and process, and other persons with the right knowledge and experience to thoroughly investigate and analyze the incident.
+An event investigation team should consist of at least one member who is independent from the project team, at least one person knowledgeable in the process chemistry and actual operation of the equipment and process, and other persons with the right knowledge and experience to thoroughly investigate and analyze the incident.
 The event report should include:

-o Date of incident
+- Date of incident

-- o Date investigation began
+- Date investigation began

-- o A description of the incident
+- A description of the incident

 - The factors that contributed to the incident

-- o Lessons learned from the incident
+- Lessons learned from the incident

 - Any recommendations resulting from the investigation